Monsters, Inc. (2001)

 Mike: How many kids you got in there?

 [Mike and Sulley, with the help of Waternoose, are preparing to send Boo home, but a huge metal door is brought out instead of Boo's]

 Henry J. Waternoose: I know, I know...

 [Suddenly, Randal materializes in front of the door and opens it]

 [Waternoose, holding Boo, pushes Mike and Sulley through the door]

 Randall: Well what do you know?
 It scares little kids and little monsters.

 Mike: I wasn't scared, I have allergies

-Sulley: What have I done?
+Sulley: How can I do this?
+How could I be so stupid?
 This could ruin the company.

-Mike: Who cares about the company?
+Mike: The company?
+Who cares about the company?
 What about us?
-That thing is a killing machine!
+That thing is a KILLING MACHINE!